sfindeisen/phphard/README.md

 phphard
 =======

 phphard is a PHP source code static analyzer.
 Its aim is to strong type PHP programs and detect bugs at compile time.

+Pretty printing of PHP programs is also supported.